Home Page | Cemeteries | Battles | Descendants | Find A Soldier | Towns | Units | Site Map

 Age: 20, credited to Concord, VT

 Birth: 05/22/1842, Concord, VT

 Alias?: None noted

 Mount Pleasant Cemetery, St. Johnsbury, VT

 Check the cemetery for location/directions and other veterans who may be buried there.

 Members of the Masonic lodge acted as bearers.
 The organizations present included Chamberlin Post, G.A.R., Chamberlin Women's Relief Corps, Daughters of Veterans, the Eastern Star and various Masonic bodies.
-Many old friends and relatives from Concord, including Mr. and Mrs. Freeman Russell, Mr. and Mrs. Philip Woodbury, Mr. and Mrs. Andrew Lyon, Mr. and Mrs. Clyde Crowell, all of Concord.
-Mr. Woodbury's son, William Woodbury of New Haven, Conn. was also here, called by his father's death.
+Many old friends and relatives were present from Concord including Mr. and Mrs. Freeman Russell, Mr. and Mrs. Phillip Woodbury, Mr. and Mrs. Andrew Lyon, Mr. and Mrs. Clyde Crowell, all of Concord.
+Mr. Woodbury's son, William Woodbury of New Haven, Conn., was also here, called by his father's death.

-Courtesy of Deanna French.
+Courtesy of Tom Boudreau.